 To truly appreciate Paris’ charms, I think a balanced approach is best- seeing some of Paris’ top sites while leaving some free time to absorb all that is Paris.

-How to Spend 4 Days in Paris- Our Itinerary
+4 Day Paris Itinerary- How to Spend 4 Days in Paris

 We thought our four day Paris itinerary was ideal for someone on their first trip to Paris (Mike), as well as those who haven’t visited in many years (me).
 It included a lot of Paris’ main attractions and a lovely day trip, but wasn’t so packed that we felt rushed or overwhelmed.